ttag-org/ttag/gitbook/quick-start.md

 }
 ```

-We added resolve and locales attributes to specify which locale must be resolved in sources and which .po file is appropriate to locale.
+We added resolve and locales attribute to specify which locale must be resolved and which .po file is appropriate to locale.

 Let's also add new command in scripts section